Action Group (Nigeria): Background

 In 1941, Obafemi Awolowo nursed the Nigerian Youth Movement in Ibadan, oriented to educated elites.
 In 1945, Awolowo formed the group Egbe Omo Oduduwa, now to forge Yoruba unity bringing together traditional and educated elites.

 Egbe was advertised as a nonpolitical organization for men and women of Yoruba Nationality to build the Yoruba State of Nigeria.
 The organization gained wide support in Western Nigeria.

 In 1950, Macpherson Constitution introduced democratic elections in the country.
 However, as a cultural organization, Egbe wasn't able to contest elections.
 The Action Group was formed as a political arm of Egbe.

 Foundation

-The Action Group (AG) was established in Ibadan on 21 March 1951.
-In April 1951, Chief Samuel Akinsanya suggested inviting personalities in the Western Region to join the party.
+The Action Group (AG) was established in Ibadan on 21 March 1951 and its public inauguration was held on April 28, 1951, at the historic hall on the hill in Owo in present Ondo State.
+Representatives from 22 of the 24 administrative divisions of the Western Region participated in the inauguration.
+Chief Samuel Akinsanya suggested inviting personalities in the Western Region to join the party.
 Some of the most important chiefs of Western Nigeria participated in a meeting in Ibadan on June 10, 1951, to form the Action Group.
 However, the meeting was presided by Nigerian doctor Akinola Maja, who wasn't a chief.
 Egbe's chiefs helped Action Group to get popularity in the region.